reinaldogpn/windows-post-install/README.md

 #
 ### Usage
-* Define the programs to be installed in file "apps.txt" by it's "winget ID".
+* Define the programs to be installed in file `apps.txt` by it's "winget ID".
 * In case you don't know the ID of an app, use `winget search <appname>` on terminal.
-* Define the download url of programs to be downloaded in file "urls.txt".
+* Define the download url of programs to be downloaded in file `urls.txt`.
 * Run `windows-post-install.bat` as admin.

 #